CrowdStrike/terraform-provider-crowdstrike/docs/resources/prevention_policy_linux.md

 - `filesystem_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor filesystem activity for additional telemetry and improved detections.
 - `ftp_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor unencrypted FTP traffic for malicious patterns and improved detections.
 - `http_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor unencrypted HTTP traffic for malicious patterns and improved detections.
+- `memory_visibility` (Boolean) Whether to enable the setting.
+When enabled, the sensor will inspect memory-related operations: mmap, mprotect, ptrace and reading/writing remote process memory and produce events.
 - `network_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor network activity for additional telemetry and improved detections.
+- `on_write_script_file_visibility` (Boolean) Whether to enable the setting.
+Provides improved visibility into various script files being written to disk in addition to clouding a portion of their content.
 - `prevent_suspicious_processes` (Boolean) Whether to enable the setting.
 Block processes that CrowdStrike analysts classify as suspicious.
 These are focused on dynamic IOAs, such as malware, exploits and other threats.
 - `quarantine` (Boolean) Whether to enable the setting.
 Quarantine executable files after they’re prevented by NGAV.
 When this is enabled, we recommend setting anti-malware prevention levels to Moderate or higher and not using other antivirus solutions.
 - `script_based_execution_monitoring` (Boolean) Whether to enable the setting.
 Provides visibility into suspicious scripts, including shell and other scripting languages.
 - `sensor_anti_malware` (Attributes) For offline and online hosts, use sensor-based machine learning to identify and analyze unknown executables as they run to detect and prevent malware. (see [below for nested schema](#nestedatt--sensor_anti_malware))
+- `sensor_tampering_protection` (Boolean) Whether to enable the setting.
+Block attempts to tamper with the sensor by protecting critical components and resources.
+If disabled, the sensor still creates detections for tampering attempts but will not prevent the activity from occurring.
+Disabling is not recommended.
 - `tls_visibility` (Boolean) Whether to enable the setting.
 Allows the sensor to monitor TLS traffic for malicious patterns and improved detections.
 - `upload_unknown_detection_related_executables` (Boolean) Whether to enable the setting.
 Upload all unknown detection-related executables for advanced analysis in the cloud.
 - `upload_unknown_executables` (Boolean) Whether to enable the setting.
 Upload all unknown executables for advanced analysis in the cloud.